readren/json-facile/README.md

 assert(Right(instant) == parsedInstant)
 ```

-### Implement a parser/appender for a non algebraic abstract data type.
+### Build the translators for a non-algebraic abstract data type.
 The automatic derivation of translators (`Appender`/`Parser`) works only for algebraic data types.
 And most of the types of the java library are not algebraic.
 For instance, the `java.time.temporal.Temporal` and all its subclasses.
 If we need to translate instances of them, we have to build the translators by hand.

 An alternative would be to use a scala implementation of the `java.time` library like [scala-java-time](https://cquiroz.github.io/scala-java-time/), whose data types are algebraic.
-But for an academic purpose, let's create translators by hand.
+For an academic sake, let's create translators by hand.

 Suppose our domain needs to translate instances of the abstract type `java.time.temporal.Temporal`.
-And suppose also, that our domain only uses two subclases of it: `Instant` and `Year`.
+Suppose also, that our domain only uses two subclases of it: `Instant` and `Year`.
 Let's create the translators for `Temporal` with the help of a `CoproductTranslatorsBuilder`.
 ```scala
 import java.time._